metaplex-foundation/docs/docs/token-metadata/v1.1.0/specification.md

 - ApproveCollectionAuthority -> Approve an authority to call `VerifyCollection`
 - RevokeCollectionAuthority -> Remove a granted authority to call `VerifyCollection`

-The first two perform the same role as their v1 versions but with support for the extra fields. `UpgradeMetadata` allows existing NFTs to be upgraded to support these new standards by adding the extra fields to their token metadata account.
+The first two perform the same role as their v1 versions but with support for the extra fields. `UpdateMetadataAccountV2` allows existing NFTs to be upgraded to support these new standards by adding the extra fields to their token metadata account.

 ### Deprecated Items